Leyka/TwitchOn-Firefox/README.md

 # Gardoum Firefox Extension

-Firefox extension for Twitch streamer that notify when he's on stream
+Firefox extension for Twitch streamer (Gardoum) that notify when he's on stream

 Set icon to "LIVE" (or "OFF") and notify when Gardoum is on air